rVnPower/bnt/README.md

 Example:

 ```
+\ bnt
-- public
+ \ public
-  - assets
+  \ assets
-  | dark.png # This is accessible (/public/assets/dark.png)
+  | dark.png # This is accessible (/public/assets/dark.png or ./assets/dark.png)
-  | discord.png # This one too (/public/assets/discord.png)
+  | discord.png # This one too (/public/assets/discord.png or ./assets/light.png)
   | ...
-  - build
+  /
  | bundle.css # The core, it will try to access the image.
+ | global.css
  | ...
-example.png (/example.png)
+ /
+| example.png (/example.png or ../example.png)
 ```

 Currently working on select file function